 Can D-Mannose cause kidney damage?

-Many women ask whether D-Mannose can cause Kidney damage.
 There is no conclusive evidence of this.
 Some reports have concluded that D-mannose can slow down the degradation of the type 1b protein and help the liver function better while reducing bleeding disorders and lower blood sugar with people who have carbohydrate-deficient glycoprotein syndrome type 1b.

-It is critical to know that the side effect of kidney damage may be more correlation than causation as recurring UTI and high antibiotic usage has been linked to kidney damage.
+The side effect of kidney damage may be more correlation than causation as recurring UTI and high antibiotic usage has been linked to kidney damage.

 FDA Disclaimer: *These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure or prevent any disease.